ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 (3) High proportion of people with East and Southeast Asian ethnic origins,

-(4) High proportion of people commuting to a different CSD but different CD for work,
+(4) High proportion of people commuting to a different CSD but the same CD for work,

 (5) High proportion of households that have couples with children.